rajanim/selective-search/README.md

 ### Run
-To run the parameter server on your localhost, you have two options
+To run the selective-search project on your localhost, you would initially require Apache SolrCloud configured, to setup Apache Solr, follow instructions provided here: ()

-### Setup on IntelliJ
+Post that setup, you have three ways to run selective-search
+    1) Run as a jar file, this will spin spark locally and shuts down after program completion.
+    2) Run on IntelliJ/Eclipse IDE.
+    3) Launching a Spark Cluster and running on it.

 ## Examples
-Following steps enable a developer to implement selective search on his/her own custom dataset by extending the current project.
+To execute selective search for custom(any other) dataset by extending the current project, follow the below steps

 ## Configuration and Tuning
+Current configuration

 ## Troubleshooting tips and suggestions
+Memory settings

+Spark tuning

 ## References